Grand Ayatollah Yousef Saanei is distracted by my socks.

 As much as the Grand Ayatollah wants reformists to win, he is not pleased with the performance of president Hassan Rouhani.
 In Saanei’s view, the president has failed to walk his reformist talk.
 “When they want to win elections, they make many promises, but when they come to power they forget,” he says.
 “This is a feature of all those in power.”

-The reformists “must make sure there is a high political cost to disqualifying lots of people.”
 He is especially disappointed in the fact that Rouhani has failed to release political prisoners such as Mousavi.
 “He said he’s released people in prison for fighting for human and political rights, but he hasn’t kept his promise.”
 In Saanei’s view, Rouhani has moved away from his reformist stance toward Iran’s political center—and the Grand Ayatollah is not pleased.
 “Those who supported him, helped him win the election, were forgotten.
 Instead, he went to the other side, to those who had different views, ideas.”

 I wonder if this is not just a matter of practical politics.
 Many of Rouhani’s supporters say the president has no choice but to placate hardliners, since they control most of the real levers of power, but Saanei is having none of that.
 “It is easy to say the problems are with the judiciary and the legislature, but when you knew others had the power, why did you make promises?”